 “How well do I listen to my child?”

-Also communicate with the school.
-Keep communication channels open with the school.
+It is also important to communicate with the school.
 Almost all teachers want to help your child to have a happy school experience.
 Make sure to read any notes sent from the school and keep in contact with the staff, particularly keep open the two-way communication if your child is anxious or battling to settle.

-Help your child to help themsleves.
-Think about practical things your child needs to deal with at school – like knowing where the toilet is and being able to handle her toileting routine.
+Help your child to help themselves.
+Think about practical things your child needs to deal with at school – like knowing where the toilet is and being able to comfortably go by himself or herself.

-Similarly make sure she can open the catches on her suitcase and lunchbox.
-Knowing how to handle the little tasks at school will build her confidence to cope with the school day.
+Similarly, make sure to practice opening lunchbox, drinks, schoolbags, etc so you can be sure your child manages them independently when at school.
+Knowing how to handle these little tasks will build confidence to cope with the school day.

 Be open about arrangements.
-If you’ve promise to be there early to meet her, keep your word.
-Unless arrangements have to change in the case of an emergency, you need to let your child know who will collect him after school.
-The more certain your child is about arrangements the easier it will be for him to settle.
+If you’ve promised to be at school early to meet your child, keep your word.
+Unless arrangements have to change in the case of an emergency, you need to let your child know who will collect him/her after school.
+The more certain your child is about arrangements, the easier it will be to settle.

 Also be open to how your child is feeling.